|

 book will do for Rhodes what A Year In Provence

 did for the south of France.
-This is perhaps the
+This is one of the

 best of the foreigner living in Greece